openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

   </a>
 </figure>

-Valhalla aims to unify primitives and objects in that they can both be declared with classes, but maintains the special runtime characteristics primitives have.
-But while everyone likes the flatness and density that user-definable value types promise, in some cases we want them to be more like classical objects (nullable, non-tearable), and in other cases we want them to be more like classical primitives (trading some safety for performance).
-Over time, it became clear that there was not a one-size-fits-all answer.
+Valhalla aims to unify primitives and objects so that primitive-like types can be declared with classes, while maintaining the special runtime characteristics primitives have.
+Moreover, while everyone likes the flatness and density that user-definable value types promise, in some cases we want them to be more like classical objects (nullable, non-tearable), and in other cases we want them to be more like classical primitives (trading some safety for performance).
+Over time, it has become clear that there is no one-size-fits-all answer.

 ## Value classes: separating references from identity